 Decide how the policy will be enforced

 If your issue is staff violation of safety regulations, policy may be used in a disciplinary procedure (and rightly so).
-If you have an image problem or a rebrand - the policy may simply be used as a guideline or tool for employees to reference rather than a 'hard stick' to be governed by.
+If you have an image problem or a rebrand - the policy may be used as a guideline or tool for employees to reference rather than a 'hard stick' to be governed by.

-Begin consultation process (formally)
+Begin consultation formal process

 You should have also included some of their concerns/ideas in the delivery of your project plan, increasing buy-in from those traditionally disconnected from 'bigger picture' changes.